Dresden: HELLERAU

 When exactly is the application deadline?

-The application deadline for the residency is June 1, 2023 at 6 p.m.
-Until then, applications can be received online and will be posted as received before the deadline.
-The application is successfully received as soon as it appears in your user profile in the »Submitted Applications« section.
+The application deadline for the residency is 17 March 2025 at 6 p.m.
+Until then, applications can be submitted online and will be posted as received before the deadline.
+The application has been successfully received as soon as it appears in your user profile in the »Submitted Applications« section.
 We recommend allowing plenty of time for the application and its attachments to upload, and not waiting until the last minute to apply.
-If technical problems arise, please make a screenshot, save the application draft and advise us by email at: maureen.noe@musicboard.berlin.de.
+The upload speed of our servers can decline with increased traffic to the website.
+When uploading, the correct format and maximum file size must be observed.
+If technical problems arise, please take a screenshot, save the application draft and notify us by email at: residencies@musicboard.berlin.de.

 What are the jury’s selection criteria?

 The jury makes its recommendations primarily on the basis of the quality of artistic work, the chances of success and the conclusiveness of the proposed project.
 A particular focus of the jury is the music samples provided.
-In addition to these general criteria, transcultural criteria play a major role, especially in the awarding of international and Co-Creation Residencies, e.g. whether applicants have familiarised themselves with the residency location and its cultural context, whether they already have personal or professional connections to the local music culture or whether transculturality is reflected in the applicant’s proposal.
+In addition to these general criteria, transcultural criteria play a major role, especially in the awarding of international and co-creation residencies, e.g. whether applicants have familiarised themselves with the residency location and its cultural context, whether they already have personal or professional connections to the local music culture or whether transculturality is reflected in the applicant’s proposal.
 Funding decisions are made with a view toward building the diversity of Berlin’s music scene.
 Musicboard and the appointed jury place great value on diversity, inclusion and gender balance.

 When will I be informed of the funding decision?

-The jury’s decision follows the application deadline by 4 to 6 weeks, and applicants are informed by email.
-Acceptances and declines are sent at the same time.
+The jury’s decision follows the application deadline by 6 to 8 weeks, and applicants are informed by email.
+Acceptances and rejections are sent at the same time.
 Usually, more applications are received than can be funded, and Musicboard is not obliged to explain its decision.
 There is no legal entitlement to funding.

 Festspielhaus Hellerau (Photo: Peter R. Fiebig)